kerbethecoder/netflix-react/README.md

 ## Viewing the Website:

-To view the mock website, you can simply access it through the GitHub Pages link provided in this repository.
+To view the mock website, you can simply access it through the [GitHub link](https://mock-netflix-react.vercel.app/) provided in this repository.
 Please keep in mind that this is a static, front-end-only project, and it does not provide actual streaming or functionality similar to the official Netflix platform.

 ## Legal Notice: